 Changes to the way you pay for residential care

 Following the introduction of the Care Act in 2015, you may have heard that there are going to be some changes to how you pay for social care in the future.
-We summarise the main developments and how they will affect you.

 Is there now a limit on how much I have to pay for care?